 Book a Consultation at The Treatment Rooms London

-One of the most common questions we are asked by our male, female and transgender patients is whether having a hair transplant is painful?
-We are able to reassure patients in their 1-1 consultation with a Surgeon the process of surgery and how we go to great lengths to ensure patients are comfortable during the procedure.
-If you want to understand more about the procedure and how we can help you with your hair loss, please contact our hair transplant clinic today.
+One of the most common questions we are asked by our male, female and transgender patients is whether having a hair transplant is painful.
+We can reassure patients during their one-on-one consultation with a Surgeon about the surgical process and how we go to great lengths to ensure their comfort during the procedure.

 References